 If you want to enjoy Olympus expertise at a discounted price, we recommend you to opt for the TG5, released in 2017.
 It shares most of its specifications with the TG6: waterproof up to 15m, resolution 12 megapixels, 4K video mode, and several underwater presets.

 Behind the scene – here, Guillaume is taking a picture of a pelagic stingray from the surface of the sea at Cala Almadabra (near Benidorm, Spain) with an Olympus TG6.

-In recent years, we have also started making short videos of our underwater explorations, which you can find for example on our YouTube channel.
+Two years ago, we have also started making short videos of our snorkeling adventures, which you can find for example on our YouTube channel.

-All our videos are made with different GoPro models (the current one is a GoPro Hero 8, which is the action cams reference), most often simply mounted on a pole.
+All our videos are made with different GoPro models, most often simply mounted on a pole.
 In our opinion, the GoPro offers the best compromise between size and image quality and is the ideal companion for snorkeling.

-We especially love filming in high frequency (up to 60 images per second in 4K – or 240 images per second in 1080p) which then allows you to edit superb slow motion (useful when dealing with fast swimming fish).
+We especially love filming in high frequency (up to 60 images per second in 4K – or 240 images per second in 1080p) which then allows you to edit superb slow motion (helpful when dealing with fast swimming fish!).

 Behind the scene – here, Guillaume is filming a shoal of yellow-tail grunt with a GoPro at Bartolome Island, in Galápagos archipelago.
 Aside, a screenshot of the video, that you can see on YouTube.

 The GoPro Hero 9 Black is the latest GoPro release and offers the latest technologies.
 The HyperSmooth 3.0 stabilization system, very useful in snorkeling, has been improved, and new slow-motion options are available.

 5K Ultra HD video and pro-quality photos up to 20MP ensure high image quality.
 This GoPro is waterproof without a case up to 33ft/10m, which will suit most snorkeling practices.